 Therefore, when leaders:

-avoid coercion, people transform themselves;
+avoid pressure, people transform themselves;

-cherish balance, people self-organise;
+cherish stillness, people self-organise;

 avoid interfering, people prosper of themselves;